adambiltcliffe/codex/readme.md

-Ultimate spell casting: can cast with maxed hero from previous turn Ultimate spell casting: can't cast without maxed hero Ultimate spell casting: can't cast with hero who maxed this turn Put back deleted Brick Thief tests when more than 2 buildings can exist Stealth unit can't attack backline if tower has unused detector Stealth unit can't attack backline if tower detected it previously Stealth unit can attack backline if tower has used detector
+Ultimate spell casting: can cast with maxed hero from previous turn Ultimate spell casting: can't cast without maxed hero Ultimate spell casting: can't cast with hero who maxed this turn Stealth unit can't attack backline if tower has unused detector Stealth unit can't attack backline if tower detected it previously Stealth unit can attack backline if tower has used detector